 What are dense breasts?

+Breasts are made up of a mixture of glandular breast tissue, connective tissue, and fat.
+High breast density means there is a greater amount of breast and connective tissue compared to fat.
+Breast density is not a measure of how the breasts feel, but rather how the breasts look on a mammogram.
 Dense tissue can show up as white areas on the x-ray.
 Breast cancers also show up as white areas on x-rays.
 This makes breast cancer more difficult to detect in dense breasts.

 We recommend that you continue to have regular breast screens as the best way of monitoring for any change in breast tissue.